In collaboration with Young Jami

 - How does volunteering give us a sense of purpose?

 Mindfulness is all about being in the present moment.
-We know that for many being more mindful can improve their wellbeing.
-By being more mindful we can boost our mood by being able to enjoy the present moment more fully.
+We know that for many, being more mindful can improve their wellbeing.
+By being more mindful we can boost our mood and enjoy the present moment more fully.
 It may help us understand ourselves and those around us better too.
 By being mindful we may be able to slow down and approach challenges in a more thoughtful way too.

 - How can we encourage each other to be more mindful?